Coaching: Career

 Career coaching focuses on work and career and is similar to career counseling.
 Career coaching is not to be confused with life coaching, which concentrates on personal development.
 Another common term for a career coach is "career guide".

 Christian

-A Christian coach is not a pastor or counselor (although the coach may also be qualified in those disciplines), but someone who has been professionally trained to address specific coaching goals from a distinctively Christian or biblical perspective.
+A Christian coach is not a pastor or counselor (although the coach may also be qualified in those disciplines) but someone professionally trained to address specific coaching goals from a distinctively Christian or biblical perspective.

 Co-coaching

 Co-coaching is a structured practice of coaching between peers with the goal of learning improved coaching techniques.

 Dating

-Dating coaches offer coaching and related products and services to improve their clients' success in dating and relationships.
+Dating coaches offer coaching and related products and services to improve clients' success in dating and relationships.

 Financial

-Financial coaching is a relatively new form of coaching that focuses on helping clients overcome their struggle to attain specific financial goals and aspirations they have set for themselves.
-Financial coaching is a one-on-one relationship in which the coach works to provide encouragement and support aimed at facilitating attainment of the client's economic plans.
-A financial coach, also called money coach, typically focuses on helping clients to restructure and reduce debt, reduce spending, develop saving habits, and develop fiscal discipline.
+Financial coaching is a relatively new form that focuses on helping clients overcome their struggle to attain specific financial goals and aspirations they have set for themselves.
+Financial coaching is a one-on-one relationship in which the coach provides encouragement and support to reach the client's economic plans.
+A financial coach, also called a money coach, typically focuses on helping clients to restructure and reduce debt, reduce spending, develop saving habits, and develop fiscal discipline.
 In contrast, the term financial adviser refers to a broader range of professionals who typically provide clients with financial products and services.
 Although early research links financial coaching to improvements in client outcomes, much more rigorous analysis is necessary before any causal linkages can be established.